-I made this in the 80s when I had after hours access to the machine shop at the factory I worked at.
+I made this in the 80s when I had after-hours access to the machine shop at the factory I worked at.
 I cut equal width pieces of oak from main pallet ribs.
-I used the same stain (Probably Minwax, new color) on all pieces.
+I used the same stain (Probably Minwax, new color) on all parts.
 The color variations were in the wood itself.
-I cut them to different lengths and arranged them in a “random” pattern with the lightness/darkness alternating that pleased me.
-I also included the one piece with a gorgeous knot.
+I cut them to different lengths and arranged them in a “random” pattern with the lightness/darkness alternating.
+I also included the one-piece with a gorgeous knot.

-The clock cavity was cut out with a router, but could be done with a large paddle bit and a chisel.
-The clock motor was an ordinary battery powered motor.
+The clock cavity was cut out with a router but could be done with a large paddle and chisel.
+The clock motor was an ordinary battery-powered motor.
 I’ve replaced it twice in the thirty years since I made it.
 I painted the hands white to make them stand out better (especially in weak light).
 If it were stained a lighter color, black hands could be used for good contrast.
 Two screws and picture hanging wire are used for wall mounting.